OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

 #--------------- 3 -----------------------

-# The ending display lists your Azure subscriptions.
+# hello ending display lists your Azure subscriptions.
-# One should match the $subscriptionName value you assigned
+# One should match hello $subscriptionName value you assigned
 #   earlier in this PowerShell script.

-'Choose an existing subscription for the current PowerShell environment.'
+'Choose an existing subscription for hello current PowerShell environment.'

 Select-AzureSubscription -SubscriptionName $subscriptionName